Sinclair8023/electron-react/README.md

 # electron-react
-a electron-react-dva project quick start.
+a electron-react(-dva) project quick start.
 # quick start
 1. git clone or download this project from github.
 2. install